-An extensive and exciting range of agricultural plant and machinery is housed in the Museum.
-Items of interest include; Howard Rotary Hoe - invented in Gilgandra in 1920, Ridley Stripper, Ruston & Proctor Steam Traction Engine.
+An extensive and exciting range of agricultural plant and machinery is housed in the Gilgandra Rural Museum.
+Items of interest include:

-Entry is still only $5 and school aged children are FREE!
+Entry is $5 for adults and children admitted free.

 Gilgandra Museum is situated on the southern approach to the Gilgandra Township on the Newell Highway.
 The museum features a large Southern Cross windmill at its front boundary.